AdaCore/xmlada/docs/schema.rst

   `<xsd:choice>` or a `<xsd:sequence>` node (although it is possible to indicate that any child node is authorized, among other things).

-  `<xsd:choice>` indicate the children can appear in any order, whereas `<xsd:sequence>` enforces a specific order on children.
+  `<xsd:choice>` indicates the children can appear in any order, whereas `<xsd:sequence>` enforces a specific order on children.

   In both cases, extra attributes can be specified to indicate the number of